Judicial review sought over Stafford hospital services move

 Leader of the Labour group, Jack Kemp said: "The decision to downgrade these services will severely damage the town.

-"Its population is growing, we have the Army moving here soon and we can't make do with what will effectively be a cottage hospital."'Uncertainty and failures'
+"Its population is growing, we have the Army moving here soon and we can't make do with what will effectively be a cottage hospital."

 Mr Kemp said he wanted the judicial review to examine "in more detail" why the decision to dissolve the Mid Staffordshire NHS Trust was made.